-4.1 Medium-range forecasts
+4.1.
+Medium-range forecasts

-First, the impact of the operational versions of SPPT and SKEB on ensemble forecasts in the mediumrange and extended-range is briefly summarized.
-Results are based on a sample of 46 30-day forecasts at TCo255/159 resolution and 20 members with a resolution change at Day 15.
+First, the impact of the operational versions of SPPT and SKEB on ensemble forecasts in the medium-range and extended-range is briefly summarized.
+Results are based on a sample of 46 30-day forecasts at TCo255/159L91 resolution and 20 members with a resolution change from TCo255 to TCo159 at Day 15.
 Using a lower resolution and smaller ensemble size than the operational configuration reduces the cost of numerical experimentation by a factor of about 25 and makes a range of sensitivity experiments affordable.
 The impact of SPPT and SKEB is expected to be not highly sensitive to the spatial resolution as the fragile numerical dissipation rate estimate in SKEB had been deactivated.
 Future experimentation is planned to quantify the resolution dependence of the impact of the model uncertainty representations.
 This will be useful for guiding the development strategy for model uncertainty.

 The operational model uncertainty representation generates additional spread in the ensemble with the largest absolute gain after about 1 week.
 Figure 4a,b shows changes of ensemble standard deviation for 200 hPa zonal wind.
-The impact is larger in the tropics than in the extratropics reaching more than 20% spread increase over the experiment with initial perturbations only (IP_only) in the former and less than 10% in the latter.
+The impact is larger in the tropics than in the extratropics reaching more than 20% spread increase over the experiment with initial perturbations only (IP\only) in the former and less than 10% in the latter.
 The spread increase is statistically significant in the first 2 weeks (beyond 4 weeks) in the extratropics (tropics).
 Most of the spread increase is due to SPPT with SKEB adding little additional spread.
+An experiment that uses SKEB and initial perturbations but does not use SPPT confirms the marginal impact of the current configuration of SKEB.

-The model uncertainty representations reduce the ensemble mean RMS error and the continuous ranked probility score (CRPS) markedly in the tropics with relative improvements of about 10% (Fig. 4d,f).
-In the extratropics, skill is improved moderately but still statistically significantly reaching reductions of
+The model uncertainty representations reduce the ensemble mean root-mean-square (RMS) error and the continuous ranked probility score (CRPS) markedly in the tropics with relative improvements of about 10% (Fig. 4d,f).
+In the extratropics, skill is improved moderately but still statistically significantly reaching reductions of CRPS of up to 2% (Fig. 4c,e).
+The additional skill improvements due to SKEB are negligible.